CompileZero/elixir-phoenix-learning-kit/README.md

 ## Which companies are currently using Phoenix and how has it benefitted them?

-## When to/ not to use Elixir alongwith Phoenix?
+## When to (not to) use Elixir alongwith Phoenix?
 What are the alternatives?

 ## The roadmap for making the Elixir and Phoenix journey

 ## Updated Resources

+## Best books to learn, and what they offers

 ## Mix - Build Tool